kupehtci/DOCUMENTATION/NETWORKING/Audio and Video Streaming.md

 Depending on the type of transmission and the type of information sent to users:

-* **Unicast**: Each user receives a different data from the same server
+* **Unicast**: Single source, single receiver.
+Each user receives a different data from the same server.
+* **Broadcast**: A source to all users within a network segment. // Not for Audio an video streamings normally over the internet.
 * **Multicast**: Same information is shared to multiple users.

 ### ON-DEMAND STREAMING

-Is a type of streaming where the user is able to interact with the data being received continously by requesting other data, pause, move forward and backwards, etc.
+Is a type of streaming where the user is able to interact with the data being received continually by requesti ng other data, pause, move forward and backwards, etc.

 Normally uses <span style="color:LightSeaGreen;">stored information</span> that is interactively retrieved from the server and transmitted.

-On-demand transmission is always used with <span style="color:orange;">stored information</span> and <span style="color:orange;">multicast is not allowed</span>, but there are techniques to combine multicast and on-demand video by using <span style="color:LightSeaGreen;">Grouping techniques</span>.
+On-demand transmission is always used with <span style="color:orange;">stored information</span> and <span style="color:orange;">multicast is not allowed</span>.
+But there are techniques to combine multicast and on-demand video by using <span style="color:LightSeaGreen;">Grouping techniques</span>.

 ### NEAR ON-DEMAND DEMAND